Namaste! I am Dr. Elisabeth Pauline Sikie — a writer, spiritual counselor, and shamanic practitioner.

 In 2005, I earned my M.A. in Religion and Philosophy with an emphasis in Women’s Spirituality at the California Institute of Integral Studies in San Francisco.
 My work focused on the sublime and dynamic art of Neolithic Europe, which pretty much kicked my ass and changed my worldview.
 The art and artifacts of prehistoric Europe consistently depict the forms of the feminine, and the forms of plant and animal life that are often connected to the feminine.
 Specifically, I was completely turned on by the images in archaeologist Marija Gimbutas’ book Language of the Goddess.
 These pieces of our history from our Indigenous European ancestors deepened my understanding of their spiritual technologies, as well as illuminated my own pathway as a European-American shamanic practitioner.
 It also shed light on the sacred function of art as a transmitter of relational states of consciousness, and on the potent history of European women’s spiritual legacies of which I am a grateful heir.

-This year, 2017, I earned (finally!) my PhD in Philosophy and Religion, with an emphasis in Women’s Spirituality.
+In 2017, I earned (finally!) my PhD in Philosophy and Religion, with an emphasis in Women’s Spirituality.
 My dissertation explores ancestral relational states of consciousness, and the historic role of European women’s spiritual legacies.
 It explores some of the violence within our European history, including the Inquisitions, the witch hunts, and the inheritance of collective trauma and amnesia, which is an integral element in our contemporary culture-making strategies.
 It also looks at the use of trance, art, rite, and myth, and other women’s ways of knowing, as a means to retrieve our sacred ancestral relational states of consciousness that allow us to feel connected to ourselves, our community, our ancestors, and the natural world that sustains our lives.
 I think that looking to these past female ways of being and knowing that can be called “magical” offer great wells of information that we can use to retrieve our ancestral states of a human relational consciousness.
 I believe that we need ancestral spiritual models in order to heal our very deep collective wounding which, in a shamanic model, can only be called soul loss.

 So now that I am a doctor of Philosophy, I claim the title “witch doctor!”